A life of love, art and an unbreakable will to survive.

 Living Art follows the life of Mara Clawson, a brilliant visual artist battling a life-threatening genetic disease.
-As she prepares for the largest gallery show of her young career, Mara inspires everyone around her to help create a world full of love and kindness.
+As she prepares for the largest gallery show of her young career, Mara shows us what it means to create a life inspired by love and kindness.

-“I always like to be an artist, but my dream is to become a family.
+“I always like to be an artist, but my dream is to become a family I think.
 That’s it.
 Or to have a good life.
 That’s all.
-To have a good life. ” – Mara Clawson
+To have a good life.” – Mara Clawson

-Everything seemed normal for the first 10 hours of Mara’s life.
+Everything seemed perfect for the first 10 hours of Mara’s life.
 Then, without warning, she was rushed in an ambulance to the pediatric intensive care unit.
-Mara’s disease remained a mystery for much of her childhood – she was unable to walk or speak and suffered violent bouts of pneumonia and vomiting.
+Mara’s unstable condition remained a mystery for much of her childhood – she was unable to walk or speak and suffered violent bouts of vomiting and trouble breathing.

 Mara’s parents did everything they could to help.
-While Mara was struggling to communicate, and her family fought to understand her condition, Mara was exposed to oil and charcoal painting.
-Complex thoughts and emotions began to explode out of her and onto paper.
+While Mara was struggling to communicate, and her family was fighting to understand her condition, Mara found great joy in drawing and painting.
+Clear stories and emotions began to explode out of her and onto paper.
 Art became Mara’s means of communication.
-Her art is stunning, recognized by galleries, collectors and museums.
+Her art is stunning and recognized by galleries, collectors and museums.

 Eventually, Mara received an accurate diagnosis.
-She was born with Familial Dysautonomia(FD), a rare genetic disease that damages her autonomic nervous system.
+She was born with Familial Dysautonomia(FD), a rare genetic disease that damages her autonomic and sensory nervous systems.
 The disease is progressive and degenerative, and her family is unsure how long she will live.

-Mara’s unique perspective is precisely what makes her art remarkable.
+Mara’s unique perspective is a key part of what makes her art remarkable.
 Her work deals with the central themes of her life: survival, family, home and loneliness.
 As Mara’s career begins to flourish, she continues to fight for survival.
-Living Art follows this remarkable young woman as she works to open the biggest gallery show of her life.
+LIVING ART follows this remarkable young woman as she prepares for the opening of the biggest gallery show of her life.

 Meet the Filmmaker